 There will be only two official checkpoints for boat inspection in the morning and one official check-in point in the afternoon.
 Failure to go through the checkout in the morning or failure to officially check in at the check-in-point will result in disqualification from such event.
 During morning checkout, all teams are required to idle a minimum of 100 yards before putting the boat on plane.
 It is the sole responsibility of each contestant to arrive at the designated check-in location on time.
 Regardless of what you are told or understand, it is the angler’s responsibility to verify his/her provided flight card time.
 All fishing must cease upon check-in, or upon such other time as may be designated by the tournament director.

 Scoring will be determined by the pounds and hundredths of a pound of each angler’s catch during the tournament.
-ONLY Largemouth, Spotted and Smallmouth Bass are accepted species.
+ONLY Largemouth, Spotted, and Smallmouth Bass are accepted species.
 The limit will be five (5) per team.
 Any contestant who possesses more than the tournament limit at any time will have his/her catch for the day disqualified.
-The minimum official length limit for all species for the 2019 ABTTS Qualifying Team event will be provided at each event.
-Bass presented for weigh-in that fail to measure the prescribed length limit, will result in loss of that fish and a half–pound penalty to the weight of the remaining fish.
+The minimum official length limit for all species for the 2020 ABTTS Qualifying Team event will be provided at each event.
+Bass presented for weigh-in that fail to measure the prescribed length limit will result in loss of that fish and a half–pound penalty to the weight of the total remaining fish.
 Each contestant’s catch must be presented in an official weigh-in bag.
-The Pro-Rule measuring board is the official measuring board of ABTTS.
+The Pro-Rule measuring board is the official measuring board of ABTTS, and ABT.
 Bass will be measured with mouth closed, tail compressed and swiped to achieve overall greatest length.

 20. Live Fish: